open/close all folders

 - Abstergo in Assassin's Creed.
 It also helps make money to keep a secret society going strong.

-- Deus Ex has Versalife, which even has secret underground labs.
+- Deus Ex has pharmaceutical giant Versalife, which even has secret underground labs.

 - Resident Evil initially feature the Umbrella Corporation and later TRICELL, which were both into Pharmaceutical R&D.